• Skip to primary navigation

 Garlic parmesan sauce for dipping, tossing, and drizzling Pinterest pin.

 Garlic Parmesan Sauce is a buttery, herby, and versatile sauce that adds flavor to so many dishes in minutes!
-Make it for tossing chicken wings, drizzling on veggies and protein, or adding to sour cream to make a decadent dipping sauce.
+Make it for tossing chicken wings, drizzling on veggies and protein, or add to sour cream to make a decadent dipping sauce.

 Hand dipping wing tossed in a garlic parmesan butter sauce in a garlic parmesan dipping sauce.